Hand-eye calibration¶

 Warning

 Over-tightening the screws can bend the grid and impair calibration accuracy.
-Use a torque wrench to apply the correct torque of 4 Nm.
+Always use the specified torque values.

 Note